Accessibility Skip to main content

 The diversion route

-The route will go along Shiphay Avenue, Dart Avenue, Exe Hill, and Collaton Road, back to Shiphay Lane.
-The reverse of this also applies.
+The route will go along Shiphay Avenue, Marldon Road, Dart Avenue and Exe Hill to Shiphay Lane.
+The reverse of this applies for travel in the opposite direction.
 There will be signs marking the diversion route.

 Reason for road closure

 The road requires a full reconstruction.
-Contractors need to dig down over two feet and remove the current road surface.
-They then have to build it up again, finishing with two or three layers of tarmac.
+Contractors need to dig down more than 1ft deep and remove the current road surface.
+They then have to build it up again, finishing with two or three layers of surfacing.

 Duration of the work

-The works should take up to 9 weeks to complete.
+The works should take between eight and 10 weeks to complete.

 Alternative parking